-At a length of 82km, the route usually requires 3-7 days of hiking through scenic areas and National parks in Kuusamo, Dallas of Lapland, in Northern Finland.
+At 82km, the route usually requires 3-7 days of hiking through scenic areas and National parks in Kuusamo, Dallas of Lapland, in Northern Finland.

-The hike would also give me the unique opportunity to be alone with my thoughts for a number of days, an opportunity I would never have planned.
+The hike would also give me the unique opportunity to be alone with my thoughts for several days, an opportunity I would never have planned.
 What an exciting journey to one's self.

-Inspired by these changed circumstances and the time freed from social activities, I decided to start a travel journal of sorts.
+Inspired by these changed circumstances and the time freed from social activities, I decided to start a travel journal.

 Where is this 'Karhunkierros' trail?

-Salla and Kuusamo, are located in northern Finland, near the eastern Finnish/Russian border.
+Salla and Kuusamo are located near the eastern Finnish/Russian border in northern Finland.
 The whole northern area is Lapland, a territory where the reindeer roam free most of the year.

-The karhunkierros path, with (A) representing the northern starting point in Hautajärvi, Salla and (B) representing the southern startingpoint in Rukatunturi, Kuusamo.
+The Karhunkierros trail, with (A) representing the northern starting point in Hautajärvi, Salla, and (B) representing the southern starting point in Rukatunturi, Kuusamo.

 English-Finnish vocabulary relating to the post